 xvi.
 Noam will provide the opportunity for its members to spend time in Israel in order to develop a love for the land, people and culture and religion; we will further foster this relationship in the UK through our machanot and other activities.

-ii.
-Noam is a pluralist community which welcomes and supports the rights of all, regardless of gender, race, socio-economic background, political persuasion , sexual orientation or ability
+i.
+Noam is a Masorti community and welcomes and supports the rights of all, regardless of gender, race, socio-economic background, political persuasion, sexual orientation, or ability.

-vi.
+iv.
 Noam invites its members to engage regularly with the movement through the events and structures provided throughout the year.
-The Mazkirut will empower members of Noam to bring about change within the community
+The Mazkirut will empower members of Noam to bring about change within the community.

 i.
-Noam believes that every individual and the movement as a whole has the obligation of Gemillut Chasidim (Acts Of Loving Kindness), advancing equality, peace, justice & kindness.
+Noam believes that every individual and the movement as a whole has the obligation of Gemillut Chasadim (Acts Of Loving Kindness), advancing equality, peace, justice & kindness.

 ii.
 Noam believes that the world is imperfect and that it is the duty of every individual to improve the world around them.